Funlang/z-data/README-en.md

 #### 3.4.6.1. : :: @ . .. \#

-\: :: @ . .. # directive, all of the attribute value is a js expression, supports js variable, or string, string must quoted with ' " `
+Attribute value is a js expression, supports js variable, or string, string must quoted with ' " `

 #### 3.4.6.2. ${...}

-builtin attributes with \${...} in their values, will be paused as a string expression, to `...${...}...`
+builtin attributes with \${...} in their values, will be paused as a string expression, to \`...${...}...`

 #### 3.4.6.3. !

-! will be compiled to :css.style-name=`string-value`
+! will be compiled to :css.style-name=\`string-value`

 ### 3.4.7. attr